You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Spec-driven migration fails when legacy code lacks specifications (requires 30-40% more time for reverse engineering), exceeds context windows (files over 2000 lines), or contains undocumented business logic.

 The specification gap presents the primary challenge.
 Legacy code complexity includes systems developed and patched over decades where original developers are gone and documentation is incomplete or absent.
-Codebases include non-standard constructs, embedded business rules, platform-specific optimisations.
+Codebases include non-standard constructs, embedded business rules, platform-specific optimisations tightly coupled with hardware.
 None of that appears in specs because it was never formally specified.

 Context window limitations remain despite advances in AI models.
 Large legacy files still need chunking, which loses context between sections.
-Files over 2000 lines need intelligent splitting at logical boundaries, but often the dependencies are too tangled.
+Files over 2000 lines need intelligent splitting at logical boundaries, but dependency-aware splitting that keeps related code together often isn’t possible—the dependencies are too tangled.

-Even high accuracy rates leave the most complex, business-critical code requiring manual intervention.
+Even high accuracy rates achieved by multi-agent systems still leave the most complex, business-critical code requiring manual intervention.
 This remaining fraction often requires disproportionate effort relative to its size.

 The big-bang rewrite anti-pattern fails because attempting full AI-generated rewrites creates high risk, difficult rollback, and overwhelming testing challenges.
+Trying to migrate everything at once means you can’t validate incrementally.
+When problems appear—and they will—you’re stuck.
 Incremental approaches win because they let you validate each piece before moving to the next.

 Hidden dependencies create failure scenarios AI can’t handle.
 Runtime dependencies that only appear under specific conditions.
 Implicit business rules where one module depends on side effects from another module.
 State machines with transitions that aren’t documented.
 AI can’t detect these from code analysis alone.